-Currently, there are no boil advisories for the City of East Peoria.
+There are currently no boil advisories in effect in East Peoria.

 What Is a Boil Advisory?